lqc/thinkcspy/source/functions.rst

                 t.left(90)

 The parameter names are deliberately chosen as single letters to ensure they're not misunderstood.
-In real programs, once you've had more experience, we will insist on better variable names than this.
+In real programs, once we've had more experience, we will insist on better variable names than this.
-But the point is that the program doesn't "understand" that you're drawing a rectangle, or that the parameters represent the width and the height.
+But the point is that the program doesn't "understand" that we're drawing a rectangle, or that the parameters represent the width and the height.
 Concepts like rectangle, width, and height are the meaning we humans have, not concepts that the program or the computer understands.